zhenyuyang0/obsidian-custom-note-width/README.md

 - Customize and save individual note's width with a slider in the status bar
 - Set the note's width to default by clicking the slider number

 **Note!
-In order to change the note's width back to Obsidian default, reload the app after disabling the plugin.**
+After disabling the plugin, reload the app to change the note widths back to Obsidian default.**

 ## Feedback and Support